 Sometimes it simply does not make any sense – perhaps it was not meant to be so.

-How we want to investigate the death of one person in proper when we are screwing up the investigations of the death 28 people?
+How do we want to investigate the death of one person in proper when we are screwing up the investigations of the death of 28 people?

 Read this first:-

 It’s great to know that we are getting the best to head the investigations – certainly the next of kin of the 28 who died in the tragedy has every right to know exactly what had happened.
 And by getting the right people to head the investigating team means no stones would be left unturned in discovering the cause of the accidents where there are too many deaths.

 But hold on to your horses there!
 What about this piece of reporting?